KevinXuxuxu/blog/posts/cosmo:-3D-Graphics-Engine-in-Terminal-(Cont.).md

 #### Camera

 To see, is to have many light rays collected onto your retina.
-Here we're doing the opposite (as discussed in the [Ray Tracing]() section last time), determine a set of light rays going out, based on the type of camera we're using.
+Here we're doing the opposite (as discussed in the [Ray Tracing](/blog/post/cosmo:-3D-Graphics-Engine-in-Terminal/#ray_tracing) section last time), determine a set of light rays going out, based on the type of camera we're using.
 - Orthogonal: all light rays are parallel to each other, so that visual scale is not related to how far the objects are from the camera.
 This is not natural to our eyes, but quite unique taste in video games (e.g. [Monument Valley](https://en.wikipedia.org/wiki/Monument_Valley_(video_game\)), [Tunic](https://en.wikipedia.org/wiki/Tunic_(video_game\))) and cinematography (e.g. movies by [Wes Anderson](https://en.wikipedia.org/wiki/Wes_Anderson))
 - Perspective: All light rays are shooting from [a single point](https://en.wikipedia.org/wiki/Focus_(optics\)).
 This is closest to our natural experience and result of most medias.
 - Other types like fisheye, 360-degrees etc.

 For our basic PoC, we'll implement the orthogonal camera as it's probably the easiest one.
 To determine such a camera in 3D space, we need a grid of points (pixels on the "film") and a direction.
 The grid of points can then be further abstracted into the center point of the "film" and the size (width, height) of it.
 For further simplicity, we fix the camera's direction to be along the negative direction of x-axis[^1].
-We will then have something like this:
+The implementation is something like this:

 [^1]: This is quite an over simplification.
 In formal computer vision study we should use something like a [camera matrix](https://en.wikipedia.org/wiki/Camera_matrix), which takes in a point in space with homogeneous coordinates, and directly computes the corresponding position on the film of the camera.